cepa/php_commons-4/README.md

 ### PHP Commons
 ***
+_This repository contains legacy code and is no longer maintaned!_

 PHP Commons is a set of utility libraries for various types of PHP projects.
 Project is focused to deliver basic PHP components optimized for performance and use in highly loaded applications.